-- The fair value adjustments to the Crown receivable upon execution of the amended Crown Support Deed and subsequent amortisation of the discount are treated respectively as non deductible interest expense/ non-assessable interest income. - Investment income is based on 2.5% yield on all investment funds. - Staff numbers reflect the immediate claims management workload to receive and process DRAs and decision packs transitioning to claim and build contract administration and claim closure over the term of the runoff.
-The following table details the average staff numbers by category for the SOI forecast period and the following two years to show the trend in staff numbers. - Detailed planning and review of options for staff transitioning and company structure will be undertaken progressively.
+- The fair value adjustments to the Crown Receivable upon execution of the amended Crown Support Deed and subsequent amortisation of the discount are treated respectively as non deductible interest expense/non-assessable interest income. - Investment income is based on 3% yield on all investment funds. - Staff numbers reflect the immediate claims management workload to receive and process remaining assessments and customer decisions proceeding to cash settlements or build contract administration and claim closure over the term of the runoff.